ClapsonOfMine/AgentCrew/README.md

 - **Works with Many AI Models:** Supports AI from OpenAI (GPT), Anthropic (Claude), Google (Gemini), GitHub Copilot, and others.
 Switching models is simple.
+- **🎤 Voice Interaction:** NEW in v0.6.9!
+Natural voice conversations with TTS/STT powered by ElevenLabs.
 - **Creates Expert Agents:** Make AI agents for specific jobs, like writing or research.
 - **Connects to Other Tools:** Agents can use external software through the